darktable-org/dtdocs/content/preferences-settings/processing.md

 detect monochrome previews
 : Enable this to analyse images during import and tag them with the `darkroom|mode|monochrome` tag if they are found to be monochrome.
 The analysis is based on the preview image embedded within the imported file.
 This makes for a more convenient workflow when working with monochrome images, but it slows down the import, so this setting is disabled by default.

+show warning messages
+: Enable this to display warning messages in processing modules where non-standard and possibly harmful settings have been used in the pipeline.
+Such messages can sometimes be false-positives (because of intentional non-standard settings) and can be disregarded if you know what you are doing.
+Disable to hide these warnings. (default on).